bfirner/essays/presentations/2025-06-WinlabInterns-ML2/modifying_a_dnn.md

 * ProTip: the data is the hardest part
   * Garbage in, garbage out
 * Try to change your task so that data collection and labelling are easy
+* If you do need to train a model, you may not need to start with nothing

+---

+## Transfer Learning

+* If there is a big model that does what you need, but it is too big
+* You "transfer" its knowledge onto a smaller model
+* Use the large model to create training data
+  * Usually constrained, e.g. in just one parking lot
+* Directly train the small model to copy the large model outputs
+  * Because you are only operating in a small region, this work

+---

+## Autolabelling

+* Similar to transfer learning
+* If something can label for you, use it
+* Yes, labels won't be perfect
+  * They never will be

 ---